danielmiessler/fabric/README.md

   -m, --model=                      Choose model
   -o, --output=                     Output to file
-  -n, --latest=                     Number of latest patterns to list (default: 0) -d, --changeDefaultModel          Change default pattern -y, --youtube=                    YouTube video url to grab transcript, comments from it and send to chat
+  -n, --latest=                     Number of latest patterns to list (default: 0) -d, --changeDefaultModel          Change default model -y, --youtube=                    YouTube video url to grab transcript, comments from it and send to chat
       --transcript                  Grab transcript from YouTube video and send to chat --comments                    Grab comments from YouTube video and send to chat